JoelOliverMclean/dungeons-and-doggos/3-Mechanics/CLI/bestiary/undead/sword-wraith-commander-mpmm.md

 # Sword Wraith Commander
 *Source: Mordenkainen Presents: Monsters of the Multiverse p.
 239, Mordenkainen's Tome of Foes p.
 241*

+Sword wraith commanders haunt battlefields, attacking anyone who questions their valor but looking kindly on those who sing their praises.

+## Sword Wraiths

+When glory-obsessed warriors die in battle without honor, they might haunt the site as sword wraiths.

+## Statblock

 ```ad-statblock
 title: Sword Wraith Commander